 Imagine you have a bag, containing 3 red balls and 6 blue balls.
 If you remove 3 balls from the bag, the probability that 0, 1, 2 or 3 of these balls are red can be calculated by the hypergeometric distribution.

 These probabilities are calculated by the Excel Hypgeom.Dist function, in cells A2-A5 of the following spreadsheet:

 Note that the above example calculates the probability density function.
 This gives the probability of exactly sample_s successes occurring.

 Imagine that you have the same bag as in Example 1, which again, contains 3 red balls and 6 blue balls.

 The Excel Hypgeom.Dist function, can also be used to the calculate the probability of at most 0, 1, 2 or 3 red balls being selected from a sample of 3 balls, taken from the bag.

-Further examples of the Excel Hypgeom.Dist function are provided on the Microsoft Office website.
+For further examples of the Excel Hypgeom.Dist function, see the Microsoft Office website.

 If you get an error from the Excel Hypgeom.Dist function this is likely to be one of the following: